aminullah6264/LiteFlowNet-for-Video/README.md

 # LiteFlowNet-for-Video
 ====================

-This script help you to run LiteFlowNet for video instead of images.
+This script will help you to run LiteFlowNet for video instead of images.
 The code is for just research purposes.
 To run this code first compile LiteFlowNet: https://github.com/twhui/LiteFlowNet Then you need to use the modified deploy.prototxt